CaioCeretta/fullstack-club/curso-next/stockly/comments.md

 By following these practices, components become more modular, customizable, and scalable, aligning with the best practices used in ShadCN.

-## Home styling
+## Home components

 In our app, there is a specific folder for the components of each page, however, inside of app folder, we already have the components folder that store the components used across more than one page.

-We can solve the above issue by creating a specific route group for our dashboard,
+We can solve the above issue by creating a specific route group for our dashboard, and creating the components for the specific folder

+## Revalidate

+To prevent the many revalidatePaths, for example if we would like to revalidate products, sales and dashboard, we can simply use a revalidatePath('/', 'layout').
+This will revalidate the root layout and all the pages rendered after it